 I want to thank you for canceling the planned speech of NRA spokesperson Antonia Okafor.
 It is true that Americans have free speech rights and college campuses should be bastions of academic freedom where a wide range of views and voices are welcomed.
 But when those voices glamorize weapons designed to take human life and encourage students to resolve confrontations through armed violence, other important rights are implicated.
 Your most fundamental duty is to provide a safe environment for your students and faculty.
 Speakers who engage in the idolatry of firearms threaten such an environment and make violence more likely during a time when campus shootings are becoming a regular feature of American life.
 Do not bend to pro-gun bullies and NRA lobbyists.
 Stand by your principles and core commitment to nonviolent resolution of all issues.
 I and many others are with you.

 Phone: (413) 559-6005

-Once you have contacted Carolyn Strycharz, click the orange banner above to report your action!
+Once you have contacted Carolyn Strycharz, click the orange banner below to report taking action!